 In the absence of needed marijuana addiction treatment, a person’s life will continue to decline to the point where drug use is all he or she really cares about.
 If you’re seeing one or more of the above signs taking shape in your life, it’s time to consider seeking out some form of marijuana addiction treatment.

 If you help finding a treatment program that’s right for you, we can help.
-Call our helpline at 800-609-2774 to discuss treatment options with one of our addiction specialists.
+Call our helpline at 800-609-2774 (Who Answers?) to discuss treatment options with one of our addiction specialists.